 For over sixty years, the Queens Centers for Progress Children’s Center has been providing superior services to families in the community.
-The Children’s Center’s dedicated and experienced staff provides children with a warm and caring atmosphere that promotes learning, bolsters self-esteem and improves social skills.
+The Children’s Center’s dedicated and experienced staff provides preschoolers and children with a warm and caring atmosphere that promotes learning, bolsters self-esteem and improves social skills.
 The large, bright, well-equipped classrooms and recreational areas allow children space to grow and flourish.

-For children aged three to five with disabilities, the APPLE (A Preschool Program for Learning and Enrichment) program offers a comprehensive array of educational and therapeutic services, including speech, occupational and physical therapy, counseling, vision and nursing services.
+For preschoolers and children aged three to five with disabilities, the APPLE (A Preschool Program for Learning and Enrichment) program offers a comprehensive array of educational and therapeutic services, including speech, occupational and physical therapy, counseling, vision and nursing services.
 Special education teachers, along with clinicians, emphasize cognitive, motor, social, and language skills development.
 We offer a full day program, and bilingual and integrated classes.

 Our free Universal Pre-Kindergarten program for four-year-olds is run in collaboration with the New York City Department of Education.
 It is part of a statewide program to prepare children for school, by giving them early experiences in a classroom setting with structured activities.

 It also provides for interaction between disabled and typically developing children.
 The benefits of such inclusionary experiences for disabled children have been well documented.
 Children who are typically developing get a chance early in life to interact with those who have disabilities and will grow from the experience.